Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters

+We contrast such nonlocal OPs with conventional string order for bosonic systems, for instance of the AKLT type,\cite{denNijs,Kennedy,OshikawaInt} which arises for the 1D Haldane phase protected by $\Ztwo \times \Ztwo$ spin rotation symmetry.
+The latter string order measures extraneous aspects of the wavefunction besides the topological information and so yields a continuously varying value within the phase, as would local order parameters for broken symmetries.
+In spite of this, AKLT string order has proven useful in many contexts.
+Especially, nonlocal OPs of this type, those which can be very simply expressed in terms of physical site operators, are more natural candidates for measurements in experiments.\cite{Endres}

+General nonlocal OPs for fermionic topological phases, that is, order parameters which go beyond a specific model to distinguish an entire quantum phase, have not, to our knowledge, been studied in any dimension.
+We address this problem for quasi-1D fermions by constructing string or ``brane"\cite{PerezGarciaSO} nonlocal OPs analogous to AKLT string order.
+Our basic building block will be the Majorana chain.
+Attempts at extending string order to brane order (an order parameter covering an area rather than a line) for systems beyond a single chain have been discussed before,\cite{AnfusoFragility,PerezGarciaSO} in particular in the context of the Haldane phase.\cite{BergRiseFall}

-We first consider quasi-1D spinless fermion topological superconductors with interactions but no symmetries.
-It is known that AKLT string order can be derived via a non-local mapping which transforms topological properties of the Haldane phase into broken symmetries. \cite{Kennedy,OshikawaInt,PollmannSP} Likewise, the non-local Jordan-Wigner mapping can transform certain fermionic topological properties to bosonic symmetry breaking.
-This yields non-local OPs distinguishing the topological and trivial phases of our system; the bulk of these order parameters measures fermion parity, while their terminating operators may either be fermionic or bosonic.
+The structure of the paper is as follows.
+We first consider (\textbf{Section \ref{sec:SecI}}) quasi-1D spinless fermion topological superconductors with interactions but no symmetries.
+It is known that AKLT string order can be derived via a nonlocal mapping which transforms the topological Haldane phase into a system with broken spin rotation symmetries. \cite{Kennedy,OshikawaInt,PollmannSP} Likewise, the nonlocal Jordan-Wigner mapping can transform certain fermionic topological properties to the broken symmetry order of a bosonic system.
+This is one way to obtain nonlocal OPs distinguishing the fermionic topological and trivial phases of our system.
+The bulk of these order parameters measures the fermion parity of each site ($e^{i\pi n_{i}}$, where $n_{i}$ is the fermion occupation of site $i$), while their terminating operators may either be fermionic or bosonic.